-Then, the second line give number of vRouter interfaces in the compute.
-We have 4 of them in total.
-One vif0/4 connecting to VM tap interface tap41a9ab05-64, three mandatory vif0/0, vif0/1, vif0/2, connecting to bond, vhost0 and pkt0 respectively.
+Then, the second line provides the number of vRouter interfaces in the compute.
+We have four of them in total.
+One vif0/4 connecting to VM tap interface tap41a9ab05-64, and three mandatory, vif0/0, vif0/1, vif0/2, connecting to bond, vhost0, and pkt0 respectively.
 Here, we have created just one VM (actually this is nothing but the PROX gen VM we’ve created earlier) with only one tap interface.

-Starting from the third line onward are what we’ll focus now.
-The output is listing all forwarding lcores that are currently configured in vRouter, and for each lcore it list interfaces that this lcore is associcated with - in another word, interfaces this core is "serving".
+Let’s focus on the third line onward.
+The output is listing all forwarding lcores that are currently configured in vRouter, and for each lcore it lists interfaces that each lcore is associcated with, in another words, interfaces this core is serving.

-Please note that there are some inconsistencies in term of the lcore numbering in different tools. * In dpdkvifstats.py script, forwarding lcore number starts from "1", so "Core 1" refers to the first forwarding lcore. * In dpdkinnfo -c output, forwarding lcore number starts from "0", so "Lcore 0" refers to the first forwarding lcore. * In vif output, forwarding lcore number starts from "10", so "--core 10" refers to the first forwarding lcore.
+Please note that there are some inconsistencies in terms of the lcore numbering in different tools. * In dpdkvifstats.py script, the forwarding lcore number starts from one, so Core 1 refers to the first forwarding lcore. * In dpdkinnfo -c output, forwarding lcore number starts from zero, so Lcore 0 refers to the first forwarding lcore. * In vif output, forwarding lcore number starts from ten, so --core 10 refers to the first forwarding lcore.

-This may cause some confusions in our discussions.
-To make it consistent, in the rest of this chapter we’ll use "the first forwarding lcore", fwd lcore#10, or simply lcore#10; "the second forwarding lcore", fwd lcore#11, or simply lcore#11, and so on, to indicate "Lcore 0", "Lcore 1" in dpdkinfo -c output, "Core 1", "Core 2" in dpdkvifstats.py script output, and "Core 10", "Core 11" in vif output, respectively.
+This can cause confusion in our discussions.
+To make it consistent, in the rest of this chapter we’ll use the first forwarding lcore, fwd lcore#10, or simply lcore#10; the second forwarding lcore, fwd lcore#11, or simply lcore#11, and so on, to indicate Lcore 0, Lcore 1 in dpdkinfo -c output, Core 1, Core 2 in dpdkvifstats.py script output, and Core 10, Core 11 in vif output, respectively.
+Here’s a better visualization.